TetaDory/Group-4-women-empowerment-PLD-3/README.md

     - Age
         - Min: 18 (*Exit if input is <18)
         - Max: 45 (*Exit if input is >45)
     - Email
-    - Phone number 1
+        - Check if email is valid
 - Display Greetings/Motivational Quote:
     - List of greetings displayed randomly (5)
     - Mention user's first name as part of the greetings message